 You can easily pack your provisions in the kayak.
 You can bring along a tent, a pump, an extra paddle, three liters of water, and a day bag with your food and clothes in the kayak, as well as float a filled dry sack and extra Class I PFD behind it.

 You will love the kayak’s highly responsive quality in terms of maneuvering it.
-You can easily paddle backwards, turn on a dime, navigate waves, and slide into shore with skillful paddling.
+You can easily paddle backward, turn on a dime, navigate waves, and slide into shore with skillful paddling.
 You don’t have to worry about carrying a fully inflated kayak to shore because of its carry handles.

 9. Sevylor Big Basin 3-Person Kayak

 All of these features mean that the kayak has higher than average resistance against punctures from sharp objects like rocks, branches, and roots.